Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 3. Cruising In The Mekong Delta

-Image Source : Mekong Delta Tours
+Image Source : LuxuryLifestyleMagazine

 Floating along the gentle curves of the Mekong River is one of the best adventure activities in Vietnam where one discovers a world where life moves at a slower pace, where the rhythms of nature dictate the daily activities, and where the old and the new seamlessly blend.
-Cruising in the Mekong Delta is undoubtedly one of the most delightful ‘things to do in Vietnam’.
+Cruising in the Mekong Delta is undoubtedly one of the most delightful ‘must things to do in Vietnam’.

 One of the highlights of any Mekong Delta cruise is visiting the floating markets.
 The most famous of these, the Cai Rang Floating Market, is a vibrant spectacle of boats laden with fruits, vegetables, and other produce, each advertising their wares with samples hoisted atop long poles.
-Sampling the fresh tropical fruits and local delicacies directly from these boats is one of those ‘things to do in Vietnam’ that you simply can’t miss.

 Operating Hours: Sunrise to Sunset